 Mr John Sorensen

-- Acting for Vodafone in a Fair Trading prosecution relating to the marketing of broadband products.
+- Representing Vodafone New Zealand in relation to a prosecution by the Commerce Commission relating to the advertising of certain broadband products.